danhitchcock/nano_tipper_z/README.md

 * Don't keep a lot of Nano in your Nano Tip Bot account
 * This program is not-for-profit
 * You accept the risks of using this Tip Bot--I won't steal your Nanos, but they might be lost at any point, and under no obligation to replace them.
 Don't put in more than you're willing to lose.
 * Don't submit more than 5 requests every 30 seconds
+* I can change the Terms of Service at any time.
+The only thing I promise is I will return your Nanos if I have posession of them.

 # FAQ
 ## Why does the message have to start with !nano_tip?